sw4860/AppMonitor_Discord/docs/en/setup_guide_en.md

 1. Channel Settings > Integrations > Webhooks > Create Webhook
 2. Administrator privileges are required for this.
 3. Copy the URL and paste it into the "" of webhook_url.
+⚠ Be careful not to leak this URL — it can be exploited!

 `"mention": ""` This part is where you set "who to mention when sending a message".
 </br>User IDs or role IDs can be found in Discord settings.
 </br>The method to find the ID is as follows:
 1. Discord Settings > Advanced > Enable Developer Mode
-2. Right-click on the user or role to mention > Copy ID Result examples:
+2. Right-click the user or role you want to mention > Copy ID.
+Result examples:
 </br>User: <@123456789012345678>
 </br>Role: <@&987654321098765432>